 Career prospects for Registered Veterinary Nursing

 Veterinary nursing offers diverse career opportunities.
 You can work in general veterinary practices, specialist clinics or animal hospitals in Scotland, as well as elsewhere in the UK or abroad.
 There are also roles in animal charities, research institutions, and education.
-You can search for veterinary nurse positions in Scotland online, using search engines such as Indeed or by looking at veterinary practice websites.
+You can search for veterinary nurse positions in Scotland online, using search engines such as the CAW Jobs Board and Indeed or by looking at veterinary practice websites.

 With experience, you may advance to a head veterinary nurse position, or specialise in areas such as surgical nursing, emergency and critical care, or exotic animal care.
 You can read more about career progression options for veterinary nurses on our website.